gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/INSTALLATION.md

 3. Add task items with status selection
 4. Use ⚙️ Columns to customize Kanban columns

+**Test Reminder System:**
+1. Create a checklist with at least one item
+2. Click the 🔔 button on the list
+3. Enable the reminder and configure settings
+4. Save and verify `sensor.jotty_reminders` has the configuration

 ### 4. Verify in Jotty App

 - Open your Jotty mobile or desktop app